AloisSeckar/nuxt-ignis/docs/3-10-features-built-ins.md

 If you provide your own `/pages/index.vue` or `/app.vue`, the defaults will be overriden.

+This page is also available at `/_ignis-welcome`, where it prevails even in case of overwriting the default routes.

 ## Features overview

 This page, available at `/_ignis-info` and linked from the Welcome component, provides a list of all Nuxt Ignis features and their status based on the current configuration.
 Active features are marked green, inactive are gray.